katesowles/react-notes/react-main-concepts.md

 ```

 ### Conditional Rendering
--We’ll create a `Greeting` component that displays one of two components, depending on whether or not a user is logged in:
+- We’ll create a `Greeting` component that displays one of two components, depending on whether or not a user is logged in:
 ```
 function UserGreeting (props) {
   return <h1>Welcome back!</h1>